rackerlabs/rackspace-how-to/content/rackspace-cdn/use-cdn-access-control-to-set-up-your-origin.md

 ### Additional information

-We recommend that you use the `-I` flag with cURL to handle HTTP HEAD requests (`-X HEAD`). '-X HEAD' makes an HTTP GET request and only returns the headers, and `-I` only makes the HTTP HEAD request.
+We recommend that you use the `-I` flag with cURL to handle HTTP HEAD requests (`-X HEAD`). `-X HEAD` makes an HTTP GET request and only returns the headers, and `-I` only makes the HTTP HEAD request.

-Cloud Files CDN allows you to purge 25 objects per day (the counter resets at Midnight UTC).
-If you are updating all of your files at once and need to purge more than 25 objects, contact Rackspace Support.
+Cloud Files CDN allows you to purge 25 objects per day.
+The counter resets at Midnight UTC.
+If you are updating all of your files at one time and need to purge more than 25 objects, contact Rackspace Support.